naoshibaikyu/superbuddn/epilogues/artfight2024.md

 @TITLE: Art Fight 2024 Results

 Arrietty: Hello all and welcome to the first annual results of Arrietty's Art Fight journey!
+(Although not actually my first year there...)

 Nadine Confused: Huh?
 Art Fight?
 What's that?

-Clara: That sounds... violent and not violent?
+Clara: That sounds... violent but non-violent?

 Selena: Oh!
 I bet you fight people to the death with art creations coming to life!